MrR0807/Notes/AWS/SAA-C03-Cantrill.md

 * FIFO performance - 3000 messages per second with batching or up to 300 messages per second without.
 * Standard queues are unlimited.
 * Billed based on requests - a single request that you make to SQS.
 With 1 request you can receive from 0 to 10 messages or up to 64KB total.
+* Encryption at rest (KMS) and in-transit.
+* Queue policy can provide access from external accounts.
+A queue policy is just a resource policy.
+* **EXAM NOTE** FIFO queues to be valid need to have a `.fifo` suffix.

 **EXAM NOTE** Fanout architecture is really important for exam.

 ![image](https://github.com/MrR0807/Notes/assets/24605837/283f5a97-c459-45f0-800a-36251da89a82)

+## SQS Delay Queues

+Delay queues at high level allow you to postpone the delivery of messages to consumers.
+Messages added to the queue will be invisible for `DelaySeconds`.
+DelaySeconds min value is 0 and max is 15 minutes.

+## SQS Dead-Letter Queues